Assistant Professor, English

 Kelowna, BC V1V 1V7

 Margaret Reeves earned a B.A.(Hons) and M.A. in English Literature at York University, and received her Ph.D. in English at the University of Toronto in 2004.
 While doing her doctoral studies, she also completed the Collaborative Graduate Program in Women’s Studies at U of T. Dr. Reeves then taught English literature and Humanities at York University before joining the faculty at UBCO in 2007.
 She is in the English Program in the Department of Critical Studies, and is an Associate Member of the Gender and Women’s Studies Program at UBCO.
-She is also the current President of the Canadian Society for Renaissance Studies / Société canadienne d'études de la Renaissance for a two-year term (June 2016-2018).
+She serves on the Board of the Canadian Society for Renaissance Studies / Société canadienne d'études de la Renaissance as Past-President for a two-year term (June 2018-2020).

 ENGL 151 001 Critical Studies in Literature

 ENGL 212 001 Studies in Children's Literature

 ENGL 349B 001 Seventeenth-Century Studies: The Poetry and Politics of John Milton

 ENGL 497/522/IGS 530: The Politics of Innocence: Mythologies of Childhood and the “Impossibility” of Children’s Literature

 Current Primary Supervisions:

 Anne-Bénédicte Claret, Ph.D. in Interdisciplinary Graduate Studies.
 Dissertation: “The Refurbishment of Myth and Folklore in Fantasy by Neil Gaiman and Terry Pratchett.”

 Gwen Pierce, M.A.
 English.
 Thesis Project: “Interpreting the Gothic in Thomas Lodge’s A Margarite of America.”